makrai/notes/park-1911-vad-from-categ-emo.md

 * not trained over the EmoBank train-set, only using the EmoBank test-set for evaluation
-* could be interpreted as how much a model can generalize the categorical emotions into the continuous VAD space using only |E| fixed points in the space
+* could be interpreted as
+  how much a model can generalize the categorical emotions into the VAD space using only |E| fixed points in the space

 ### 3.2.2 VAD Prediction with Supervision